1860s: The Civil War in I.T.

 Pike was an ideal choice of ambassador to the 5CT.
 He was familiar and trusted, and he made compelling arguments why they should support the South in this war.

-At first gander, the preponderance of support for the South seems surprising – the Tribes had been ejected from the south, and harassed by southern states prior to that.
+At first gander, the preponderance of support for the South seems surprising – the Tribes had been ejected from there, and harassed by southern states prior to that.
 But that’s not how most viewed the situation.
 It’s almost certainly not how Pike framed it.

 So why join the Confederacy?